reflex-frp/reflex-platform/README.md

 -->

-Saving this file as `source.hs` and compiling it produces a `source.jsexe` folder (the name of the jsexe folder is based on the name of the hs file).
-Inside the `source.jsexe` folder you'll find `index.html`.
-Opening that in your browser will reveal a webpage with a single div containing the text "Welcome to Reflex".
+Save this file as `source.hs` and compile it by running `ghcjs source.hs`.
+If you've entered everything correctly, this will produce a folder named `source.jsexe` in the same directory as `source.hs`.
+Navigate to this folder in your file manager and open `index.html` using your browser.
+The browser should show a page with the text "Welcome to Reflex".

 Most Reflex apps will start the same way: a call to `mainWidget` with a starting `Widget`.
 A `Widget` is some DOM wrapped up for easy use with Reflex.
 In our example, we are building the argument to `mainWidget`, (in other words, our starting `Widget`) on the same line.